For urgent consular assistance call

 You're subject to all local laws and penalties, including those that may appear harsh by Australian standards.
 Research local laws before travelling.

 If you're arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
-But we can't get you out of trouble or out of jail.
+But we can't intervene in another country's court proceedings or get you out of jail.

 Penalties for drug offences are strict.